The Best Spring Break Getaways in Every State

 Situated in western North Dakota is Medora—a city with a mere population of 132 people, according to the 2016 census.
 But before you brush off this city too tiny to visit, consider that it’s home to the historic Theodore Roosevelt National Park, which sits on 70,448 acres of vast land and is over 65 million years old.
 Nature enthusiasts, history buffs, and anyone looking to squeeze some extra exercise into their trip will fall in love with this national park.
 According to National Geographic, the park is inhabited by bison, pronghorn, white-tailed and mule deer, bighorn sheep, elk, wild horses, and other smaller animals.
 In the spring, the park blooms with must-see gorgeous colorful wildflowers.
 In the South Unit of the park, there’s a 36-mile Scenic Loop Drive, which is dotted with signs with facts about the history of the park and its natural features written on them.
 The South Unit is also the location of Theodore Roosevelt’s first ranch cabin: the Maltese Cross Cabin.
 The Painted Canyon should also be on your park to-do list; you’ll be greeted with unreal panoramic views of the Badlands.
 After you visit those areas, check out the North Unit.
 There, you will find a 14-mile Scenic Byway, which offers even more breathtaking views, and a plethora of hiking trails.
 If you’re looking for solitude, grab the car and take a 35-mile drive to the location of Roosevelt’s “home ranch,” the Elkhorn Ranch Unit.
 If you’re planning on staying in Medora after your trip to the national park, catch a show at Medora Musical, visit the historic Chateau de Mores house, go horseback riding at Medora Riding Stables, or stop by the North Dakota Cowboy Hall of Fame.

-The first stop on your tour of Cincinnati should be the Renaissance of Over-the-Rhine neighborhood.
+The first stop on your tour of Cincinnati should be the Renaissance in Over-the-Rhine neighborhood.
 It’s home to the country’s largest collection of 19th-century Italianate architecture, with 943 historic buildings lining the streets.
 You can shop, eat, gallery hop, and take a ride on a streetcar.
 Other entertaining ways to spend your day include visiting the Cincinnati Museum Center at Union Terminal and the National Underground Railroad Freedom Center.
 Catch a Cincinnati Reds game at the Great American Ball Park.
 The city is also home the Cincinnati Playhouse in the Park, a beautiful Contemporary Arts Center, and the historic Findlay Market, which welcomes 900,000 visitors every year.
 Another must-see destination in Cincinnati during the spring is the Cincinnati Zoo and Botanical Garden, which is filled with gorgeous flowers as the warmer weather arrives.
 Once you’ve made your rounds through the zoo and garden, take the family to the Newport Aquarium, which was the first aquarium in the Western Hemisphere to display a Shark Ray.
 Then, take a trip to Kings Island, which is the largest amusement and waterpark in the Midwest and is ranked as having the best kids’ area in the world by goldenticketawards.com.
+These are the best weekend getaways in every state.

 The Bohemian Lens/Shutterstock